Jbleezy/BO2-Reimagined/README.md

 * Perk bottle dig spots: give random perk
 * Perk bottle dig spots: all 4 spots are visible at the same time
 * Perk bottle dig spots: fixed spots behaving incorrectly after disconnecting and reconnecting to a match
+* Survival and Encounter: One Inch Punch buyable for 9000 points at Rituals of the Ancients reward chests
 * Quest: added "Benn - The Divider" song
 * Quest (ascend from darkness step): 3 robots are always active during this step
 * Quest (ascend from darkness step): staffs can be placed at any staff holder